data-dot-all/dataall/documentation/userguide/docs/datasets.md

 - Also, you can deploy Glue resources using <a href="https://docs.aws.amazon.com/glue/latest/dg/populate-with-cloudformation-templates.html">CloudFormation</a>
 - Or directly, <a href="https://github.com/aws-samples/aws-glue-samples/tree/master/utilities/Hive_metastore_migration">migrating from Hive Metastore.</a>
 - there are more for sure :)

-!!! abstract "Use data.all pipelines to register Glue tables"
-    data.all pipelines can be used to transform your data including the creation of Glue tables using
-    <a href="https://docs.aws.amazon.com/glue/latest/dg/aws-glue-api-crawler-pyspark-extensions-dynamic-frame.html#aws-glue-api-crawler-pyspark-extensions-dynamic-frame-write"> AWS Glue pyspark extension </a>.
-    Visit the <a href="pipelines.html">pipelines section</a> for more details.

 ### Folders